Get an instant quote

 Nylon (PA)0.8 – 2.9

-Use ribs for strength.
-Injection moulded parts with poorly designed ribs are most prone to sinking.
-Rib thickness should be equal to 0.5 times the nominal wall thickness, and the rib height should be limited to less than three times its thickness.
+Ribs are thin, raised features incorporated in injection moulded parts to increase stiffness and strength.
+However, if not properly designed, ribs can make parts prone to sink marks.
+The maximum rib thickness should not exceed 0.5 times the nominal wall thickness, and the rib height should be limited to less than three times its thickness.

 Designing rib thickness and height